 3. Fill Your Schedule and Set Deadlines

-If you set a five-hour deadline for a project that you can be completed in two hours, your mind will level down the productivity level to the five hours—and vice versa.
+If you set a five-hour deadline for a project that you can complete in two hours, your mind will level down the productivity level to five hours—and vice versa.

 Simply put, unrealistic deadlines reduce efficiency and breed stress.